Youth

 More scholarships are available through the National Foster Parent Association.

-If you are having trouble completing the FAFSA (Free Application for Federal Student Aid) because you are unsure who to list as your parent(s) because your parent(s) are incarcerated or otherwise not in your life, request that the college financial office review your application to see if you qualify for a waiver called a dependency override.
-Click here for additional information.
+If you are having trouble completing the FAFSA (Free Application for Federal Student Aid) because you are unsure who to list as your parent(s) because your parent(s) are incarcerated or otherwise not in your life, review the "Reporting Parent Information" page on the US Government's Federal Student Aid website.

 Federal Pell Grants are usually awarded only to undergraduate students.
 Students who are in foster care, aged out of foster care or were adopted out of foster care after reaching age 13 are considered automatically independent on the Free Application for Federal Student Aid (FAFSA).
 Often this means that such children have a zero expected family contribution (EFC), which qualifies them for a full Pell Grant.
 The amount of aid you can receive depends on your financial need, the cost of attendance at your school, and more.
 A Federal Pell Grant, unlike a loan, does not have to be repaid, except under certain circumstances.
 Website